sigp/lighthouse/book/src/validator-lifecycle.md

 #### Time-frame for progression

-If the beacon chain is finalizing as usual, this should be approximately 2 epoch (12.8 minutes).
+If the beacon chain is finalizing as usual, this should be approximately 3 epochs (~20 minutes).
 However, this will be delayed indefinitely if the chain is not finalizing.

 ### 4. `waiting_in_queue`